-Magellan storage tank explosion injures 7 in Corpus Christi
+Storage tank explosion at Texas petroleum facility injures 7

-CORPUS CHRISTI, Texas (AP) — Seven Magellan Midstream Partners employees were injured, four critically, when a storage tank at a Magellan plant in Corpus Christi exploded after catching fire Saturday morning, according to deputy Fire Chief Richie Quintero.
+CORPUS CHRISTI, Texas (AP) — Seven contractors were injured, four critically, when a storage tank at a petroleum facility in Texas exploded after catching fire Saturday morning, according to fire officials.

-The fire began about 10 a.m. near a crude oil storage tank that was being cleaned and inspected, said Magellan Operations Manager Mark Calhoun.
+The fire began about 10 a.m. near a crude oil storage tank in Corpus Christi that was being cleaned and inspected, said Mark Calhoun, operations manager for Magellan Midstream Partners.

 “As far as the cause, we don’t really know just yet what happened, what caused the fire,” Calhoun said.
 “We will absolutely fully cooperate with the investigation … and Magellan will also complete a thorough internal investigation as well.”

-A shelter in place order that was issued after the blast was lifted shortly before noon, and there were no other injuries or property damage and no air contamination, according to Quintero.
+A shelter in place order that was issued after the blast was lifted shortly before noon, and there were no other injuries or property damage and no air contamination, according to deputy Fire Chief Richie Quintero.

 “Air monitoring was performed throughout this entire incident of which there was zero readings of concern on any types of gas or chemicals” at the site, Quintero said.

-Note: This story has been corrected to show that those who were injured were contractors, not employees.
-This story has also been corrected to show that an unmanned well that began spewing natural gas in September is not affiliated with Magellan Midstream Partners.